animotionjs/animotion/packages/docs/src/routes/docs/whats-new/+page.md

   </Slide>
 </Presentation>
 ```

-> ⚠️ The View Transitions API is only supported in Chromium based browsers at the moment.

 Besides [transitions](/docs/transitions), you can use [actions](/docs/actions) which lets you step through the slide, and run code that updates the presentation.